+The minimum proposed rental fee is £2,000 per year and will be subject to inflation.
 All figures are exclusive of VAT, which will be charged at the standard rate at the time.

-It is proposed that the fees would be paid quarterly in advance.

-An annual review will take place towards the end of each year to discuss the suitability and success of the coaching programme.
+It is proposed that fees would be paid quarterly in advance.
+An annual review would take place at the end of each year to discuss the suitability and success of the coaching programme.